How do I become a Certified Food Protection Manager in New Hampshire?

 According to the New Hampshire Food Code, a Certified Food Protection Manager (CFPM) needs to be present at a food establishment during hours of operation where food is being prepared.
 A list of facilities that are exempt to the rule can be found under He-P 2303.02(a).

-To become a food protection manager, you'll need to pass an ANSI-CFP-accredited food safety certification exam recognized by the state, like Learn2Serve by 360training.
+To become a food protection manager, you'll need to pass an ANSI-CFP-accredited food safety, like Learn2Serve by 360training.

 Many New Hampshire food establishments are under the regulatory authority of NH DHHS, but there are over a dozen self-inspecting cities or towns in New Hampshire who pass and enforce their own food safety laws independent of the state.
 They each have their own independent regulations.